TRANSFORMING BYSTANDER BEHAVIOUR

 - Incursions can be booked for 1 – 5 consecutive days

-- Workshops are structured to run 110 minutes uninterrupted.
+- Workshops are structured to run uninterrupted.

 Workshops are offered to school at no cost.
 However, there are costs associated with preparing material so we are grateful for donations to assist us in keeping our incursion program on the road.